BUMETCS673/cs673olsum25project-cs673olsum25team4/team.md

 Hello!
 I'm Xuelin Min, a graduate student at Boston University majoring in Computer Science.
 I’ve had experience working with various languages like Python, C++, and R, and I love building intelligent and useful systems.

+I'm Tyler, currently pursuing an MS in Software Development.
+Before coming to BU I completed my BS in Computer Engineering, and I've been working the aerospace industry for about 5 years as a Software Engineer.
+I've developed a variety of backend systems in Python (most recently) as well as Java/C++ for controlling a variety of computer systems and robots.
+I've also been dabbling in NodeJS mostly for data visualization.